BFM Times

 SHARE

-• Crypto security firm Security Alliance claims to have detected frequent crypto theft with fake Zoom calls.
+• Crypto security firm Security Alliance claims to have detected frequent crypto theft with hacker’s fake Zoom calls.

 • Fake Zoom meeting links deploy malware to your device, steal passwords, and private keys.